divanov11/Agora-Live-Streaming-Reference-App/readme.md

 ## Summary

 Think Twitch, Club House and Streamyards, all in one application.
-This is a place where users can schedule and host events with a live audiance via chat, along with the ability to bring up audiance memebers to speak via voice chat, just like you would on a twitter spaces or club house call.
+This is a place where users can schedule and host events with a live audience via chat, along with the ability to bring up audience memebers to speak via voice chat, just like you would on a twitter spaces or club house call.

 Streams can also be recorded and or boradcasted to 3rd party platforms like youtube.